Podcast: Play in new window | Download (Duration: 43:58 — 50.3MB)

 The question ‘what is love?’ has been the subject of speculation for millennia.
-Within the Matrix, the mainstream cultural download of unquestioned assumptions, there is plenty of confusing nonsense spoken about love.
-Yet it is such an important part of the human experiences.
+Within the Matrix, the mainstream cultural download of unquestioned assumptions, there is plenty of confusing nonsense spoken about this hugely important part of the human experience.
 Everyone wants to love and to be loved.
 But what do we understand about these highly sort after experiences?
 If we cannot define “love” how can we know what we are looking for, and stand any chance of finding it?

 After a lengthy search, the only helpful and meaningful definition of love I have found is the one offered by the brilliant thinker and writer of the last century, Ayn Rand (1905 – 1982).
 She suggested that “to love is to value”, and that…

 “Love is an involuntary response to (perceived) virtue”